-Also, if you join my mailing list, I'll help keep you informed each month!
+(Joining my monthly newsletter mailing list will help keep you informed each month=)

 If you have QuickBooks or are considering using it in the future, go ahead and purchase the QuickBooks for Churches and the How To Guide combo for a complete package on setting up and administering a payroll using QuickBooks.

 Ministers--your estimated taxes are due for the fourth quarter (Oct – Dec) of last year.
 You can usually skip this fourth quarter payment if you intend to file your return and pay all the taxes due by January 31.
 Read More!

 Don’t forget your federal (Form 941) and state’s employers quarterly report if applicable.
 Some state employer forms are due earlier than the 941…so check with your state’s tax commission and see if and when your state quarterly report is due.
 Read More!

 Send out annual contribution statements to your donors on or before January 31.
 Make sure you let your donors know that they should not file their federal income tax return before they receive a written acknowledgement of their contributions from the church....especially if they are claiming charitable contributions tax deductions!